ottolahde/ratikka-react/readme.md

-Once the application is running, open your browser and navigate to http://localhost:3000 Once the page is loaded, the time remaining until the next public transport arrives will be displayed at the top of the page. time remaining will update every 10 seconds on its own.
+Once the application is running, open your browser and navigate to http://localhost:3000 Once the page is loaded, the time remaining until the next public transport arrives will be displayed at the top of the page. time remaining will update every 2 seconds on its own, when the website is open.

 # Note